michellab/BioSimSpaceTutorials/03_fep/README.md

 ​															*Figure 1: Tyrosine kinase 2 (TYK2) structure with bound ligand (ejm_48).*

 Typically in FEP the goal is to predict free energies of binding for a collection of ligands (normally 10-20).
-Although methods exist (such as absolute FEP) that can predict these energies directly (i.e. ΔGbind), these are often complicated and computationally expensive. (relative) FEP uses a basic rule in thermodynamics that dictates that given a thermodynamic cycle, the net energy must always be 0.
+Although methods exist (such as absolute FEP) that can predict these energies directly (i.e. ΔGbind), these are often complicated and computationally expensive. (relative) FEP uses a basic rule in thermodynamics that dictates that, given a thermodynamic cycle, the net energy must always be 0.
 FEP allows users to compute the ΔΔG of binding between two ligands through this mechanism (see figure 2).